 This then, self-willed evolution if you will, lies at the centre of living Yoga, vast as the Universe that is reflected in its ever growing sentience.

-Part 2 of the Yogic Psychology 3 part series will look into the specific emotions, cognitive skills and types of behaviour associated with the different elements
+Part 2 of the Yogic Psychology 3 part series will look into the specific emotions, cognitive skills and types of behavior associated with the different elements

 Part 3 will explain the 480 types of human personalities based on the Elements and how the reader can make his/ her own self assessment.